-Why not put the extra effort in to ensure that you know all the important building blocks of how to be an EXCELLENT personal trainer.
+Why not put the extra effort in to ensure you know all the important building blocks of being an EXCELLENT personal trainer?

-If you don’t put in the effort now, you are going to have to revisit all that information at some point, because let’s be honest, how are you going to do your job properly?
+If you don’t put in the effort now, you will have to revisit all that information at some point because let’s be honest, how will you do your job properly?

-Passing your certification with the best score you can possibly achieve is all about setting yourself up for the future, right?
+Passing your certification with the best score you can possibly achieve is all about setting yourself up for the future.

-In reality, no one is going to employ you as a personal trainer if you aren’t up to the job.
+In reality, no one will employ you as a personal trainer if you aren’t up to the job.

 Keep your eye on the prize

-At points during your certification journey, you are going to feel like packing it all in.
+At points during your certification journey, you will feel like packing it all in.

 And for those of you holding down a job and trying to study in your spare time, the three to six months you set aside to finish your certification will take utmost commitment.

-But it’s important that during those tough times when it seems like everything is falling around you and that passing your exam will just take too much, think of the end goal.
+But it’s important to think of the end goal during those tough times when it seems like everything is falling around you and that passing your exam will take too much.

 Keep your eye on the prize.